-A New Local Plan
+Draft Local Plan 2022-2040

 The Council is preparing a new Local Plan to strengthen our borough’s future, while also delivering new homes, jobs, improved transport and green spaces.
 Formed in consultation with residents, the new Local Plan will put in place a clear strategy to bring investment, growth and prosperity to the borough.

 The new Local Plan, when adopted, will replace the Core Strategy (2007), Plan E (2011) and Development Management Policies Document (2015).

 The Epsom and Ewell Local Plan will set out a vision for how Epsom and Ewell will develop as a place up to 2040.
 It looks at our future needs for development and provides guidance as to where it will go and what it will look like.

 The Local Plan will provide guidance about the type of growth we expect to see, protecting the borough from ad hoc and inappropriate development.

 The Local Plan is informed by a suite of evidence base that can be viewed on our evidence base pages.
 Visit our evidence base pages.